Brøndby Municipality

 Brøndby Kommune ([ˈpʁɶnpy kʰoˈmuːnə]), a municipality (kommune) in the former Copenhagen County (now Region Hovedstaden), is on the east coast of the island of Zealand (Sjælland) in eastern Denmark.
-The municipality covers an area of 20.85 km2, and has a total population of 35,651 (2022).
-Its mayor Kent Max Magelund, a member of the Social Democrats (Socialdemokraterne) political party.
+The municipality covers an area of 20.85 km2, and has a total population of 40,401 (2025).
+Its mayor is Maja Højgaard, a member of the Social Democrats (Socialdemokraterne) political party.

 The site of its municipal council is the town of Brøndbyvester.
 Neighboring municipalities are Hvidovre to the east, Rødovre to the north, Glostrup to the north, Albertslund to the northwest, and Vallensbæk to the west.
 To the south is Køge Bay (Køge Bugt).

 The geography of Brøndby municipality was not affected by the nationwide Kommunalreformen ("The Municipality Reform" of 2007) on 1 January 2007.

-The 'towns' of Brøndby
+Districts

-Brøndby consists of three cities: Brøndbyvester (west), Brøndbyøster (east) and to the south Brøndby Strand.
+Brøndby is divided into three main districts: Brøndbyvester to the west, Brøndbyøster to the east, and Brøndby Strand in the southern part of the municipality.

-Brøndbyvester is the "original" Brøndby and has several old farmhouses, but mostly consists of single family houses - this is a typical middle-class Danish suburb.
-Brøndby's name in Danish combines both "water well" and "town".

-Brøndbyøster is east of the big intersection that parts the three different Brøndbys.
-(Brøndby Strand Projects 93), this part of the city has many older people and immigrants.

-Brøndby Strand is a mix of those two cities.
-There are lot of single-family houses and 12 high-rise residential estates.
-It is the only area in Denmark where more than 50 percent of the population aren't Danish-born, nor of Danish descent.
-These four neighborhoods are also known as the Southside or Southcoast Copenhagen.
+Brøndbyvester is the historic core of the area.
+It contains several preserved farmhouses, while most of the present-day housing stock consists of detached single-family homes typical of post-war suburban development.
+Brøndbyøster lies immediately east of the main road interchange that separates the three districts and features a mix of apartment blocks and low-rise residential areas with a relatively high share of elderly residents and immigrants.

+Brøndby Strand combines low-rise neighbourhoods with twelve high-rise estates constructed during Denmark's large-scale housing expansion in the 1960s and 1970s.
+It was the first locality in the country where residents of foreign origin constituted more than half of the population.
+The high-rise complexes are collectively known as Brøndby Strand Parkerne.

-Brøndby is the home of Brøndby IF, a football club.
+Brøndby is also home to Brøndby IF, one of Denmark's most prominent football clubs.